‘Brooklyn Nine-Nine’ Season 5 Confirmed: ’99’ Cast Will Return For At Least One More Season

 — Brooklyn Nine-Nine (@Brooklyn99FOX) May 12, 2017

-“We did not write this [season 4 finale] as a series finale, so if it is the series finale, we will all be upset,” he responded when asked about the show’s future.
+“We did not write this [Season 4 finale] as a series finale, so if it is the series finale, we will all be upset,” he responded when asked about the show’s future.
 “But we are very hopeful, and we’ve received a lot of support from [Fox chairmen] Gary Newman and Dana [Walden].”

 When confirming the show’s renewal, Fox also revealed that Andy Samberg will reprise his lead role as Jake Peralta in the sitcom, whilst the rest of the show’s core supporting cast are also expected to sign up for the forthcoming season.
 However, that will ultimately depend on how the show’s currently airing fourth season concludes.